 When his head had stopped spinning and the buzzing in his ears subsided he opened his eyes and raised his head.
 Al sat cross-legged on the rock before him, eyeing him intently with both concern and confusion.
 He thrust what looked like a juice box towards him and which Sam accepted gratefully.

 "Thanks."
-He could feel Al's eyes scrutinizing him as he began to read the outside of the carton, which wasn't in English.
+He could feel Al's eyes scrutinizing him as he read the outside of the carton, which wasn't in English.

 "Coconut water.
 That's better than plain water."